Apsu/scrambler/README.md

 The executive summary design goal is to provide a simple agent with minimal dependencies that can:

-* Lightweight, agent-based process
+* Run as a lightweight, agent-based process
 * Detect, authenticate and cluster with other agents on other machines
 * Do this automatically, as soon as those machines are plugged into the same network
 * Handle failures, partitioning, or controlled removal of machines from the cluster

-Once clustered, the agents will manage their colocated resources based on policy shared between them via the cluster mesh.
+Once clustered, the agents will manage their colocated resources based on their shared policy configurations.

 Docker
 ---